(E204CW Revised 03/08/2017)

 9.3 Patents.
 Customer may not seek, and may not permit any other user to seek, a patent or similar right worldwide that is based on or incorporates any Products.
 This express prohibition on patenting will not apply to Customer's software and technology except to the extent that Products, or any portion thereof, are part of any claim or preferred embodiment in a patent application or a similar application.

-9.4 Taxes and Fees; Shipping Charges.
-Fees quoted to Customer are exclusive of any and all applicable taxes or fees, including, but not limited to, sales tax, use tax, or value-added tax (VAT); customs, duties, or tariffs; and shipping and handling charges.
+9.5 Taxes and Fees; Shipping Charges.
+Fees that Esri quotes to Customer are exclusive of any and all applicable taxes or fees, including, but not limited to, sales tax, use tax, or value-added tax (VAT); customs, duties, or tariffs; and shipping and handling charges.
+For Customers outside the US, the distributor may quote taxes or fees in accordance with its own policies.

-9.7 Severability.
-The parties agree that if any provision of this Agreement is held to be unenforceable for any reason, such provision will be reformed only to the extent necessary to make the intent of the language enforceable.
+9.8 Severability.
+If any provision of this Agreement is held to be unenforceable for any reason, (a) such provision will be reformed only to the extent necessary to make the intent of the language enforceable, and (b) all other provisions of this Agreement remain in effect.

 a.
 Equitable Relief.
 Either party will have the right to seek an injunction, specific performance, or other equitable relief in any court of competent jurisdiction without the requirement of posting a bond or proving injury as a condition for relief.